Modern Slavery and Human Trafficking Statement

 James Cropper Plc (the "Company") and its subsidiaries including (but not limited to) James Cropper Speciality Papers Limited, James Cropper Converting Limited, James Cropper 3D Products Limted and Technical Fibre Products Limited, (together the "James Cropper Group" of "Group") have a zero tolerance approach to any form of modern slavery and we are committed to acting in an ethical manner and with integrity and transparency in our business dealings.
 This statement outlines the steps taken by the James Cropper Group in the financial year ending 31 March 2018 to ensure that slavery and human trafficking is not taking place within any part of our business or within our supply chains.

-We are a global manufacturer of Specialist paper, high performance non – woven advanced materials and sustainable moulded paper packaging.
+We are a global manufacturer of specialist paper, high performance non – woven advanced materials and sustainable moulded paper packaging.
 We are the parent company of the James Cropper Group.
-The Group has over 550 employees worldwide and operates in 12 countries worldwide.
+The Group has over 560 employees worldwide and operates in 12 countries worldwide.
 In the year ended 31 march 2018, the Group had a global annual turnover of £96m, with over 55% of products exported around the world.